ys7yoo/PiTutorial/git for windows.md

 git clone [ADDRESS OF REPOSITORY]
 ```

+Move into the local repository:
 ```bash
 cd [NAME OF THE REPOSITORY]
 ```

+Check status of the local repository:
 ```bash
 git status
 ```

+Commit changes you made in the local repository:
 ```bash
 git commit [ANY CHANGE YOU WANT TO COMMIT]
 ```

+Push all the commits to the remote repository.
 ```bash
 git push
 ```